 People tend to look for the answers outside of themselves.

 The Socratic secret, which in Christianity receives an intensification, is that the movement of the spirit is inward, that the truth is the subject’s transformation in himself.ibid

 The essence of Christianity is your own inner movement toward God.

 Skepticism is much to be recommended.
 There one may learn thoroughly that the certainty of sense perception is uncertainty, is only an approximation.ibid

 What you think you see with precision is only an approximation; this has been borne out by psychological experiments on perception and cognition in the 100+ years since Kierkegaard wrote this.
 And science, which is based on observation, is thus also only approximate.

 The only thing that is certain is your own inner experience.
 This is a certainty that is beyond knowledge because it is not subject to doubt.
 As Wittgenstein pointed out, to say “I know that I am in pain” is pointless because, if you are, you can not possibly doubt it.

-Thus, if you experience God then that is more certain even then that the sun will rise tomorrow.
+If you experience God, then that is more certain even than that the sun will rise tomorrow.

 IMAGE SOURCE: commons.wikimedia.org/wiki/File:Soeren_kierkegaard_5627.jpg ATTRIBUTION: Niels Christian Kierkegaard [Public domain]